Will Iran be able to normalize ties with the West in 2022? | DW | 30.12.2021

 "After the 1980s, Iran pursued a solution-oriented policy toward the US at various stages," he said.

-For instance, during Bill Clinton's presidency, Iranian President Ali-Akbar Hashemi Rafsanjani — who was in office from 1989 to 1997 — tried to normalize ties with the US.
-He paved the way for American companies to enter Iran and made enticing offers to some major corporations, the expert noted.
+For instance, during Bill Clinton's presidency, Iranian President Ali-Akbar Hashemi Rafsanjani — who was in office from 1989 to 1997 — tried to normalize ties with the United States.
+He paved the way for American companies to enter Iran and made enticing offers to some major corporations, Ahmadian said.

-But due to the efforts of the anti-Iran lobby in Washington, US Congress passed the the "Iran Foreign Oil Sanctions Act" in 1995 which sanctioned foreign investment in Tehran's energy sector.
-President Clinton signed the measure into law in 1996, Ahmadian pointed out.
+But due to the efforts of the anti-Iran lobby in Washington, US Congress passed the the "Iran Foreign Oil Sanctions Act" in 1995, which sanctioned foreign investment in Tehran's energy sector.
+Clinton signed the measure into law in 1996, Ahmadian pointed out.

 Likewise, under Iranian President Mohammad Khatami, who served from 1997 to 2005, there was hope that his initiative for a dialogue of civilizations and also unofficial cooperation with the US in Afghanistan and Iraq would pave the way for the normalization of relations, Ahmadian said.
 "But the US administration under President George W. Bush labeled Iran as part of the 'axis of evil,'" in the wake of the September 11 attacks.